fmrtl73/pxdocs/content/release-notes/portworx.md

 ### Key Fixes

 * Fix issues with volume CLI hitting a panic when used the underlying devices are from LVM devices
-* Fix px bootstrap issues with pre-existing snapshot schedules
+* Fix Portworx bootstrap issues with pre-existing snapshot schedules
 * Remove alerts posted when volumes are mounted and unmounted
 * Remove duplicate updates to kvdb